 All patients are required to present prescriptions from other practitioners for verification by staff.
-This agency will comply with State specific requirements and/or prescribing physician may accelerate/recommend additional reviews.

 As part of the ongoing commitment to combat opioid abuse, state monitoring programs are utilized through the state as per the department of health, and other key stakeholders partnering to increase provider awareness of the controlled substances database.
 As state databases become operational, Pinnacle Treatment Centers will participate in the program in order to ensure the safe practices for all patients and the community at large.